monagrland/MB_Pipeline/README.md

 ```

 #### 1.1.3 Paired
-If paired end reads are used, be sure to specify this at the `paired` key.
-This
+If paired end reads are used, specify this at the `paired` key.
+This key
-key accepts only `true` or `false`.
+accepts only `true` or `false`.

 ```yaml
 paired: true
 ```

 #### 1.1.4 Adapter Trimming